-This rustic tomato galette is the perfect way to use up those gorgeous summer heirloom tomatoes.
+This rustic heirloom tomato galette is the perfect way to use up those gorgeous summer heirloom tomatoes.
 A recipe that comes together in no time and can be customized to suit your taste!

 I grow (and eat) a lot of summer tomatoes!
 Nothing screams summer more than a ripe, juicy, sweet and tangy tomato.
 The possibilities are endless.
 Salads, pies, sandwiches and sauces.
 Although I enjoy the raw and fleeting flavor of a vine-ripened tomato, I also enjoy baking them to concentrate their flavor and this tomato galette is the perfect summer treat!